Second-Year Residential Requirement

 For these reasons, effective as of Fall 2021, all second-year students at UofL will be required to live in on-campus or affiliated properties near Belknap Campus.
-Our current affiliates are The Clubhouse, The Nine, The Province, and The Retreat.
+Our current affiliates are The Nine, The Province, and The Retreat.
 This means that the Fall 2020 incoming cohort will be the first group of students to be affected.

 Regarding this policy, second-year status is defined according to enrollment year rather than credit-hour status.
 This means that students who are enrolled in the university for a second year of study will be considered as “second-year,” regardless of their potential credit-hour status as anything otherwise (e.g. as juniors or seniors by credit hours).

 Please note that exemption requests do not guarantee automatic approval and must be accompanied by the appropriate documentation required to complete your request.